Ear Wax Self Care

 7. Tilt your head to allow the water to remain in your ear for at least 60 seconds.
 Then tilt your head in the opposite side to allow the water to drain out.

-If, after 3 weeks or more, you are still having symptoms, you will need to make an appointment with a nurse to decide what should be done.
+If, after 3 weeks or more, you are still having symptoms, you might want to consider:

 For a PDF print out, please click here.